Partner Programs

 Camp Astoria

-This summer, students aged seven to seventeen are engaging in place-based education and community service at the site of Astoria’s future riverside 100-acre park.
-Astoria Park Conservancy has partnered with various community organizations.
+Local students aged seven to seventeen are taking part in hands-on, place-based learning and community service at the site of Astoria’s future 100-acre riverside park.
+Through partnerships with a variety of local organizations, Astoria Park Conservancy is creating opportunities for young people to explore, learn, and give back.

 Coombs Outdoors